 Please note | The referrer retains responsibility for safeguarding.
 Safeguarding concerns will be referred back immediately to the referrer.

-To request a referral form, or to find out more about the project, please contact
+To find out more about the project, please contact

 Chris Scutt, EVA Project Manager